Approximation algorithms for noncommutative CSPs: Proof Sketches

 \subsection{Analytic Approach}

 Nevertheless, let $\vec{x}_1,\ldots,\vec{x}_N$ be any feasible SDP solution in \eqref{eq:vectorcut3} and apply Tsirelson's vector-to-unitary construction to obtain unitary operators $X_1,\ldots,X_N$.
-These operators, by the isometry property, satisfy $\ip{X_i}{X_j} = \ip{\vec{x}_i}{\vec{x}_j}$; next we round these unitaries to nearest order-$3$ unitaries.
+These operators, by the isometry property, satisfy $\ip{X_i}{X_j} = \ip{\vec{x}_i}{\vec{x}_j}$; next we round these unitaries to the nearest order-$3$ unitaries.
 In Frobenius norm, the closest order-$3$ unitary to a unitary $X$ is obtained by rounding the eigenvalues of $X$ to the nearest $3$-rd roots of unity.
 That is, if $X = \sum_{s} \lambda_s P_s$ is the spectral decomposition of $X$ where $\lambda_s$ are eigenvalues and $P_s$ are projections onto the corresponding eigenspaces, then $\tilde{X} = \sum_{s} \tilde{\lambda}_s P_s$ is the closest order-$3$ unitary to $X$ in Frobenius norm, where $\tilde{\lambda}_s$ is the closest $3$-rd root of unity to $\lambda_s$.
-Using this rounding scheme we recover an approximation ratio that is less than the ratio $0.836$ of the Goemans and Williamson \cite{goemansmax3cut} algorithm for the classical $\cut{3}$.
+Unfortunately, as is, this rounding scheme recovers an approximation ratio that is even less than the ratio $0.836$ of the Goemans and Williamson \cite{goemansmax3cut} algorithm for classical $\cut{3}$.